2019 Jersey City shooting: Shootings

 On December 10, 2019, a police detective, who was meeting a confidential informant, came across the assailants at the Bayview Cemetery in Jersey City, New Jersey in what was described as a chance encounter.
-It is believed that he approached the suspects, who were in a stolen U-Haul van that was linked to the murder three days before of 34-year-old Jersey City resident Michael Rumberger in nearby Bayonne, New Jersey.
+It is believed that he approached the suspects, who were in a stolen U-Haul van that was linked to a murder in nearby Bayonne three days before.
 The assailants shot and killed the officer.
 His body was discovered by a bystander and reported at 12:38 p.m.

 The suspects immediately fled in the stolen van and drove about one mile to a kosher grocery store, the JC Kosher Supermarket in the Greenville section of Jersey City, and they opened fire immediately after they exited the vehicle; the assault was exclusively directed towards the store, and bystanders in the street were ignored as a result.
 The two shooters wielded an AR-15-style weapon and Mossberg 12-gauge shotgun, respectively; a 9mm semi-automatic Ruger and a 9mm Glock 17 were also found in the store.
 At approximately 12:21 p.m., while wearing tactical gear, they entered the store and fatally shot the owner, an employee, and a customer.
 Authorities believe that the three victims were killed "within minutes" of the shooters' attack on the market.
 The employee of the store was reported to have been killed holding the back door open so that others could escape.

 Two other customers were able to escape.
 In the ensuing shootout, the assailants exchanged gunfire with the police for more than three hours before they were shot and killed.
 A BearCat armored personnel carrier rammed through the storefront, ending the siege.
 Hundreds of shell casings were ultimately found at the scene.

 The van was later found to contain a live pipe bomb that had the capacity to kill or injure people up to 500 yards away; the van had also been lined with homemade ballistic panels made of material from bulletproof vests.
 The suspects were also found to have material that could be used to make a second bomb.
 Investigators also found a .22 lr Ruger Mark IV handgun equipped with a homemade silencer and a homemade device to catch shell casings.

-Multiple law enforcement agencies responded to the scene: the Jersey City Police Department, the Jersey City Fire Department Rescue Task Force, the Hudson County Sheriff's Office, the New Jersey State Police, the Bureau of Alcohol, Tobacco, Firearms and Explosives, the Federal Bureau of Investigation, the Port Authority of New York and New Jersey Police Department, the New York City Police Department and departments from other neighboring municipalities, and sheriffs from three counties.
+Multiple law enforcement agencies responded to the scene: the Jersey City Police Department, the Jersey City Fire Department Rescue Task Force, Jersey City Medical Center EMS, the Hudson County Sheriff's Office, the New Jersey State Police, the Bureau of Alcohol, Tobacco, Firearms and Explosives, the Federal Bureau of Investigation, the Port Authority of New York and New Jersey Police Department, the New York City Police Department and departments from other neighboring municipalities, and sheriffs from three counties.